Lorydima/PyCalcPro/README.md

 </div>

 ### Description
-PyCalc Pro V1.0 is a calculator with basic math operations, advanced math operations and and a unit converter function for mass and length
+PyCalc Pro V1.0 is a calculator with basic math operations, advanced math operations and a unit converter function for mass and length

 ### Downolad PyCalc Pro V1.0
 For donwload PyCalc Pro V.1.0 follow this link: